dsv-su/gdpr-portal/README.md

 * Either create application key manually or do that with a command `php artisan key:generate`

-* Make sure the subdirectory `/storage` is writable by your web server user.
+* Make sure the subdirectories `bootstrap/cache` and `/storage` is writable by your web server user.

+* When using Apache the `mod_rewrite` module should be enabled.
+If you are using Nginx, the following directive in your site configuration will direct all requests to the index.php front controller:

+     `location / {
+         try_files $uri $uri/ /index.php?$query_string;
+     }`

 * If you need to change the email configuration.
 Open the config/mail.php file and set the needed values within the from element